Pushing What's Possible

 Chief Investment Officer, Multi-Asset Strategies and Solutions

-Paul Zemsky is chief investment officer and founder of the Multi-Asset Strategies and Solutions Team (MASS) at Voya Investment Management.
-He is responsible for Voya’s suite of value-added, customized and off-the-shelf products and solutions supported by the team’s asset allocation, manager research, quantitative research, portfolio implementation and multi-manager capabilities.
-Prior to joining Voya, Paul co-founded CaliberOne Private Funds Management, a macro hedge fund.
-He began his career at JPMorgan Investment Management, where he held several key positions, including head of investments for over $300 billion of fixed income assets.
-Paul is a member of Voya’s management committee and a board member of Pomona Capital.
-He earned dual BS degrees in economics and electrical engineering from the Management and Technology Program at the University of Pennsylvania, and is a CFA® Charterholder.
+Paul Zemsky is the chief investment officer and founder of the Multi-Asset Strategies and Solutions Team (MASS) at Voya Investment Management.
+He is responsible for the firm’s suite of value-added, customized and off-the-shelf products and solutions that are supported by the team’s asset allocation, manager research, quantitative research, portfolio implementation and multi-manager capabilities.
+Paul also oversees two independent platforms that joined the firm as part of Voya’s acquisition of Allianz Global Investors U.S., the Income and Growth platform based in San Diego and the Equity platform based in San Francisco.
+Prior to joining Voya, he co-founded CaliberOne Private Funds Management, a macro hedge fund.
+Paul began his career at JPMorgan Investment Management, where he held a number of key positions, including head of investments for over $300 Billion of fixed income assets.
+Paul is a member of the firm’s Management Committee and a board member of Pomona Capital.
+He holds a dual degree in finance and electrical engineering from the Management and Technology Program at the University of Pennsylvania and is a CFA® Charterholder.

 One of the 2022 World’s Most Ethical Companies®